idelfonsog2/idelfonsog2.github.io/README.md

 ### **`Tubmlr Client`**

+> A prototype is worth a 1000 meetings

 ![](img/tm2.png) ![](img/tm3.png) ![](img/tm4.png)

 Created an iOS client in order to search blog users in Tumblr, follow users, and post text blogs.